EQT Children’s Theater Festival @ Home – Frog Stop Scavenger Hunt

 - Build a LEGO sculpture taking inspiration from past projects of the Steel City LEGO Users Group.

-- Try a new painting technique from our friends at The Andy Warhol Museum.
+- Create a pop up soup can at home from our friends at The Andy Warhol Museum.

 - Create your own milkshake at home from Frog Stop partner, The Milkshake Factory.